 This is just the start of the challenges for the structure of the home itself!

 There are several other major causes of damp in the home and the first one is a failed damp proof course.
 When the membrane fails or is breached by something such as too high an earth level outside the home, damp makes its way up the walls, damaging everything in its path.

 Other causes are leaking guttering and downpipes and anywhere where a failed structure has allowed water ingress such as the roof (especially flat types) and of course in basements.

 If you’ve ever noticed a musty smell in your home or someone else’s it’s probably not a festering pair of old socks!
 The chances are that damp has taken hold.

 The fact that you can smell it is cause for concern as this suggests that mould is building up and that it may be releasing its spores into the air.

-It isn’t surprising then, that one of the main effects on health of damp in the home are respiratory conditions.
+It isn’t surprising then, that one of the main effects on the health of damp in the home is respiratory conditions.
 Spores and its by-products from damp contain numerous toxic allergens which can trigger bronchitis, asthma and wheezing as well other issues such as eczema, eye, nose and throat irritations.

 People living with damp in the home are thought to be twice as likely to suffer from one or more of these complaints.
 Those susceptible to breathing issues as well as the very young and the elderly need to be especially careful.

-If you believe you have an issue with dampness in your home and would like advice, you can contact us via our website here or directly by emailing firstname.lastname@example.org
+If you believe you have an issue with dampness in your home and would like advice, you can contact us via our website or by emailing firstname.lastname@example.org